 Is the dishwasher running too long?

-CLICK HERE for more information on how the sensor works and how to clean the sensor.
+CLICK HERE for more information on cycle time.

 Is the water temperature correct?

 As part of normal operation, the dishwasher pauses two to three times during the cycle for thermal holds and advances once the temperature is met.
 When certain cycles and/or options are selected, a longer cycle is normal.
 Additional time is needed to heat the water to the proper temperature for cleaning and/or sanitizing your dishes.
 Before starting a load, run the hot water faucet nearest the sink until the water is hot; then turn off the faucet and start the dishwasher.

 CLICK HERE for more information on dishwasher water temperature.